etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-junit-testcases.md

 ###  Transaction Handling

 A question which might pop-up when looking at the above code: where is the database transaction handling done?
-The answer is that this is handled by the WeldBaseTest class and the Etendo data access layer:
+The answer is that this is handled by the `WeldBaseTest` class and the Etendo data access layer:

   * a transaction is automatically started at first database access in the test cases.
 This is done by the Data Access Layer.
   * a transaction is either committed (when no exception happened) or rolled-back (when an exception happened).

-The WeldBaseTest class detects automatically if an exception happened or not.
+The `WeldBaseTest` class detects automatically if an exception happened or not.

 There are certainly cases whereby it makes sense to have more control over the database transactions.
 There are a number of relevant methods which can be useful then:

-  * **OBDal.getInstance().flush()**: flushes the update/insert queries in hibernate to the database.
+  * `OBDal.getInstance().flush()`: flushes the update/insert queries in hibernate to the database.
-  * **OBDal.getInstance().commitAndClose()**: commits the transaction and closes the session.
+  * `OBDal.getInstance().commitAndClose()`: commits the transaction and closes the session.
 A new session/transaction is automatically started at the next database access.
-  * **OBDal.getInstance().rollbackAndClose()**: rolls back and closes the transactions.
+  * `OBDal.getInstance().rollbackAndClose()`: rolls back and closes the transactions.
 A new session/transaction is automatically started at the next database access.

 !!! info
-    DAL event observers  are not triggered within test cases extending ` OBBaseTest ` class.
-They to work require of test cases extending ` WeldBaseTest `.
+    DAL event observers  are not triggered within test cases extending `OBBaseTest` class.
+They to work require of test cases extending `WeldBaseTest`.

 ###  Side-Effect Free

 A test case will often change the data in the underlying database.
 Most of the time it is not feasible to setup a completely new test database for each test run.
 Therefore test-cases should be developed such that they are side effect free.
 This means:

   * When the test-case changes data then it should have a test method which is run as the last test method which cleans up/repairs the data.
   * This clean-up method should also clean up data which is left from previous test runs.
-For this common issue should be used _AfterClass_ notation.
+For this common issue should be used `@AfterClass` notation.
 This method runs automatically at the end of the class.

 This last point is important because there can be always reasons why during a test the clean-up step is not performed.
 For example because the test run is stopped before the clean-up is done.

 ###  Approach to features of JUnit

 ####  Parameterized Tests

 !!! info
-    More info in:  [Parameterized-Test](https://github.com/junit-team/junit4/wiki/Parameterized-tests){target="_blank"}
+    For more information, visit:  [Parameterized-Test](https://github.com/junit-team/junit4/wiki/Parameterized-tests){target="_blank"}

 ####  Rules

 !!! info
-    More info in:  [Rules](https://github.com/junit-team/junit4/wiki/Rules){target="_blank"}
+    For more information, visit:  [Rules](https://github.com/junit-team/junit4/wiki/Rules){target="_blank"}

 ####  Assertions and Hamcrest 1.13

+!!! info
+    For more information, visit:  [Hamcrest](https://hamcrest.org/){target="_blank"}

 Hamcrest is a framework for writing matcher objects allowing 'match' rules to be defined declaratively.
 There are a number of situations where matchers are invaluble, such as UI validation, or data filtering, but it is in the area of writing flexible tests that matchers are most commonly used.

 When writing tests it is sometimes difficult to get the balance right between overspecifying the test, and not specifying enough (making the test less valuable).
 Having a tool that allows you to pick out precisely the aspect under test and describe the values it should have, to a controlled level of precision, helps greatly in writing tests.

-!!! info
-    More info in:  [Hamcrest](https://hamcrest.org/){target="_blank"}

 ###  JSON Matchers

 Etendo provides a set of matchers that can be useful when asserting JSONObjects or JSONArrays.

 ####  equal

-Matches when the examined JSONObject has exactly the same number of properties with the same values as the expected one.
+Matches when the examined `JSONObject` has exactly the same number of properties with the same values as the expected one.
 The order of the keys is not taken into account.
 Supports matcher properties.

 ```java